a-meijer/showcase/ELO/README.md

 ### Tuning the Algorithm
 The algorithm works according to the code snippet above and there are a few ways to change it meaningfully such as choosing a different K-value or adapting the initial rankings.

-#### Choosing The K-Value
+#### Choosing The K-Value for Rating Sensitivity
 The K value is set as a constant 100 in this algorithm and it represents the upper limit on rating change after a single match.
 The algorithm could be improved by using a dynamic K-value that changes based on the recent match results of each player, or changes based on the context of the match.
 For example, matches in provincial championships could have a higher K-value than matches in a regional tournament, matches in the semifinals could have a higher K-value than matches in the Round of 16, or matches in the main draw could have a higher K-value than matches in consolation.
-I think changing the K-value based on a player's entire match history is ideal.
+I think changing the K-value based on a player's entire match history is reasonable.
+Changing the K-value based on the number of games in a match is also possible.
+If a player wins by a large margin, their rating could reasonably go up more than if they won by a small margin.

 #### Initial Ranking
 initial ranking affects the algorithm greatly because my match data is so small.
 One way to correct this would be to have the initial rating of a winning player (if it is their first match) become the rating of their opponent until they win a match.
 This would require that I update the Player data structure to record match history.
 Another simpler way to correct this is to run the algorithm twice.
 After the first run the players get a better initial ranking, and after the second run the rankings are more accurate, arguably.
 It could be worth collecting match data from past tournaments to determine initial rankings for this algorithm.
 The order in which matches are passed through the algorithm affects the results.
 No matter the details of initial ranking, the best way to get accurate rankings is to run the algorithm through a lot of match data.